tum-ens/urbs/doc/mathdoc/equ-process.rst

 Partial & Startup Process Constraints
 -------------------------------------

+It is important to understand that this partial load formulation can only work if its accompanied by a sensible value for both the minimum partial load fraction :math:`\underline{P}_{vp}` and the startup cost :math:`k_{vp}^\text{startup}`.
+Otherwise, the optimal solution yields identical operation and performance like a regular, fully proportional process with constant/flat input ratios.

 **Throughput by Online Capacity Min Rule**

+The new variable *online capacity* forces the process throughput to always stay above its value times the minium partial load fraction.
+But note that there is **no** constraint that stops :math:`\omega_{vpt}` from assuming arbitrarily small values.
+This is only softly prohibited by the startup cost term, which acts as kind of a soft friction term that punishes too dynamic of an operation strategy.

 .. math::
     \forall t\in T_\text{m}, (v, p)\in P_v^\text{partial}\colon\
     \tau_{vpt} \geq \omega_{vpt} \underline{P}_{vp}

+And here as code:

 ::

     m.res_throughput_by_online_capacity_min = pyomo.Constraint(